 What’s the basic format of the course?

-It’s designed to allow for a flexible approach – think of it as the chemistry lab in which you incubate, feed and develop the beautiful, mad little organism that is your novella-in-flash.
+It’s designed to allow for a flexible approach – think of it as the chemistry lab in which you incubate, nourish and nurture the beautiful, mad little organism that is your novella-in-flash/novel-in-flash.

 Who is it aimed at?